zoyaumar/BookBase/README.md

 **Overview**:

 Welcome to BookBase!
 This project is designed to help you keep track of the books you own and manage your personal library.
-With this application, you can organize and digitalize your book collection effortlessly.
+With this application, you can organize and digitize your book collection effortlessly.

 <img src="https://github.com/zoyaumar/BookBase/blob/main/bookbase.gif" alt="BookBase GIF" width="300"/>
 Access this web application at https://bookbase-tvvp.onrender.com/